orkestro17/lib-pg/README.md

 ## Writing tests that use postgresql

-Use `TestClient()` helper in tests.
+Use `TestClient()` helper to unit tests that require database.
 It will create database if not exists run migratoins and wrap each test case in transaction and rollback after test.

-It also supports environment parameter `RESET_DB=1` - this will result in database to be recreated.
+By default TestClient will reuse previously created database.
+It supports environment parameter `RESET_DB=1` - if set it then will recreate database from scratch.

-`TestClient` uses common environment variables for connection with.
+`TestClient` uses common environment variables for connection with (`PGDATABASE`, etc).

 It's recommended in tests to use a different database than in development (npm start), in order to ensure that database is completely empty.
 This can be done by adding a config file, for example in `test/env.ts`: